jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 reach 3\.5 million by 2025, a staggering 350 percent
 increase over eight years.
 The lack of diversity within the current global cybersecurity workforce exacerbates the challenge.
-Note 3With women comprising only 25 percent of the workforce, promoting inclusivity is crucial.
+Note 3 With women comprising only 25 percent of the workforce, promoting inclusivity is crucial.
 To tackle the talent shortage and promote diversity,